Welcome Message to Members

 Contact the NDP MHAs in the House of Assembly if you have questions or issues to raise or suggestions to make.

 Attend Conventions.
-Our provincial Leadership Convention took place in April in St. John’s.
-Our next Convention will take place in 2020.
+Our provincial Leadership Convention took place in October 2021.
+Our next Convention will be in 2023; stay tuned for more information.

 Contact your regional representative on the provincial executive and offer to volunteer.
 We’ll be happy to match your talent to something you are interested in.

-Join the Women’s Caucus if you are a woman or the Youth Caucus if you are 26 years old or under, the Disability Caucus if you are a person living with a disability, and/or the Indigenous Caucus if you are Indigenous.
+Join the Women’s Caucus if you are a woman, the Youth Caucus if you are 26 years old or under, the Disability Caucus if you are a person living with a disability, and/or the Indigenous Caucus if you are Indigenous.